evanwill/_drafts/_notes/dual-python-notebook.md

 - [SageMath](http://www.sagemath.org/) (math focused notebook platform, an "open source alternative to Magma, Maple, Mathematica, and MATLAB".
 A solid project that has been around for awhile, but hasn't gained much popularity.)
 - [Apache Zepplin](https://zeppelin.apache.org/) (Java based notebook particularly useful for dashboards and Spark cluster integration, i.e. big data)
-- [Beaker notebook](http://beakernotebook.com/) (newish project, multiple languages in a single notebook)
+- [Beaker notebook](http://beakerx.com/) (newish project recently converted into an extension of Jupyter allowing multiple languages in a single notebook and other enhancements.
+Can be installed via `conda )

 ## Issues on Linux